yungahui/yungahui/README.md

 ## Gahui Yun

-👩‍🎓 Master's student in Human-Centered Design & Engineering at **University of Washington** (expected graduation: Jun.
+👩‍🎓 **University of Washington**, Master's student in Human-Centered Design & Engineering (expected graduation: Jun.
 2026)

 I am a **Multidisciplinary UX Researcher** with over **2 years** of experience in community-engaged research.
 My expertise spans **service design**, **UX design**, and **front-end development**, enabling me to thrive in agile and cross-functional collaboration environments.